Owls, Taiga & The South

 - All tour-based tips (inc. local guides) and taxes

-Insurance, drinks, airport/in-flight meals and snacks, & other items of a personal nature
+Flights, insurance, drinks, airport/in-flight meals and snacks and other items of a personal nature

-Regional departures: depending on airline schedules, it may also be possible to arrange flights with Finnair from Manchester, for those who prefer not to go via London.
-Please ask for details and supplement at time of booking. • The Land Only cost is the price you will pay if you choose to arrange your own flights.
+Regional departures: depending on airline schedules it may, for example, be possible to arrange flights from Manchester, for those who prefer not to go via London.

-- Great Grey, Ural, Hawk, Tengmalm’s and Eurasian Pygmy Owls - all seen well on our last tour
+- Great Grey, Ural, Hawk, Tengmalm’s and Eurasian Pygmy Owls with all seen well on our last tour

 - Excellent time of year for seeing grouse, wildfowl, birds of prey, waders and woodpeckers